Cliffside Park Laborer, 22, Charged With Sexually Assaulting Palisades Park Minor

-A 22-year-old Cliffside Park laborer “engaged in sexual activity” with a Palisades Park minor, authorities charged.
+A 22-year-old Cliffside Park laborer sexually assaulted a Palisades Park minor, authorities charged.

 Alejandro Hildalgo was taken into custody on Wednesday and sent to the Bergen County Jail, where he remained pending a first appearance in Central Judicial Processing Court in Hackensack, Bergen County Prosecutor Mark Musella said.

-Palisades Park police on Saturday received information about Hidalgo that led to a joint investigation with Musella's Special Victims Unit, authorities said Thursday.
+Palisades Park police received information about Hidalgo last Saturday that led to a joint investigation with Musella's Special Victims Unit, authorities said Thursday.

 Hidalgo, a Salvadoran national, has separate prior arrests for simple assault in Palisades Park and Ridgefield in 2017, records show.